 Responding to this moment, and mindful of our overlapping commitments to traditions of radical and politically engaged history, the Department of History, Classics and Archaeology, the Birkbeck Institute for the Study of Antisemitism and the Raphael Samuel History Centre have committed to an annual event to explore and reflect on histories of racism, racialization, and resistance.
 We have framed this inaugural event as a “conversation” because we are especially keen to bring into dialogue multiple perspectives on these histories.

-The conversation between the four speakers will be chaired by David Feldman, Director, Birkbeck Institute for the Study of Antisemitism.
+The conversation between the three speakers will be chaired by David Feldman, Director, Birkbeck Institute for the Study of Antisemitism.
 The audience will have the opportunity to join the conversation in the Q&A that follows.

 About the Speakers